 Cybersecurity events happen suddenly and unexpectedly.
 The best way to prevent them is to continuously monitor your attack surface and that of your third-party vendors.

 This advice is likely different from what you might normally hear, particularly when it comes to third-party risk.
 Usually, companies rely on annual or bi-annual questionnaires to ascertain their partners’ security postures.
-But those methods are no longer enough.
+However, those techniques are not sufficient anymore.
 You need to keep continuous tabs on their potential for risk.

 Underneath the strategy lies the technology.
 The tools on your list should include security ratings, which provide ongoing insights into how well your vendors are performing.
 You can also use security ratings and other SPM solutions to proactively and continuously monitor your organization’s own security posture and attack surface.
 Remember: a higher rating equates to better security, while a lower rating -- say, anything less than 500 -- is a warning sign.

 We’re living in the wake of some of the most highly-publicized cyber attacks in recent history.
-As such, it’s evident that reducing your cyber exposure should be a top priority as we head into the latter half of 2021 and beyond.
+As such, it’s evident that reducing your cyber exposure should be a top priority moving forward.
 Hopefully these tips will help you do that and, in the process, build a more secure organization that’s well prepared for whatever attackers might be planning next.